Skip to main content

 1. Match the role before the wording

-Start with the job reality, not the template.
-Pull out the stack, the business context, and the main delivery need so your first paragraph sounds targeted instead of recycled.
+Start with the real needs of the job, not just the template.
+Identify the tech stack, business context, and main delivery requirements so your opening paragraph feels specific and relevant, not generic.

 See an example

-Instead of writing "I have strong programming skills," write "Your need for [SQL]-based application support and clean defect fixes matches the work I handled on [project]."
+Instead of saying, "I have strong programming skills," try: "Your need for [SQL]-based application support and effective defect fixes matches the work I handled on [project]."

 2. Replace generic claims with proof

-Cut empty claims fast.
-Recruiters trust a short result, a bug fixed, a process improved, or a feature tested far more than broad statements about being hardworking or detail-oriented.
+Remove vague claims quickly.
+Recruiters trust concrete results: a bug fixed, a process improved, or a feature tested, far more than broad statements about being hardworking or detail-oriented.

 See a stronger line